-As part of its remit the RIC introduced the Codes of Practice for the Trinidad and Tobago Electricity Commission (T&TEC), which are essentially a set of customer-related standards, policies, procedures and practices that T&TEC is required to adhere to when dealing with specific consumer issues.
-The current Codes were structured and developed having regard to the policies, standards and procedures of T&TEC.
+The Codes of Practice (Codes) for the Trinidad and Tobago Electricity Commission (T&TEC) are essentially a set of customer-related standards, policies, procedures and practices that T&TEC is required to adhere to when dealing with specific consumer issues.
+They were initially implemented in 2010 and since its introduction, the Regulated Industries Commission (RIC) has noted a marked improvement in T&TEC's quality of service.
+However, as part of the RIC's on-going process to ensure that the Codes remain relevant and up to date with best practice, the RIC took the decision to review the Codes.

+The Codes were structured and developed having regard T&TEC's operating environment.
 These Codes aim to: